-- Allow a privilege to be used after practicing the behavior.
+- Allow privileges to be used after practicing the behavior.

 - Closely follow daily routines and include time for physical release of energy.

 - Prepare for transitions and less structured times.
-Use relaxation or imagery to help move back to structure.
+Use relaxation or imagery to help move back to structured times.

 - Notice when your child is over-stimulated and intervene sooner.

-- Stay calm, non-emotional and tolerant, or disengage until a later time.
+- Stay calm and non-emotional, or disengage until a later time.

 - Use physical proximity, have the child find your eyes, then use short sentences, telling what to do, not what not to do.
 Repeat, do not discuss.
 Be wary of multi-step directions.
 Check for understanding.